alexporcayo903/Py_rates/README.md

 how to seed the maze with a text file:

-how to use gazebo and turtlebot3
+how to use gazebo and turtlebot3:

+how to use maze to gazebo:

 ## Notes